Arkham/juliu.is/content/blog/permutate-parsers/index.md

 > das Kind mit dem Bade ausschütten

-Yes, we're literally _throwing the baby out with the bathwater_.
+Yes, literally _throwing the baby out with the bathwater_.

-We realize this is even more true if we tried to take the data and fill that ideal `Passport` representation we were mentioning earlier:
+This would be even more true if we were given a new challenge:

+> Now find the unique set of eye colors in all valid passports

+With our current code, we know which passport is valid, but we have no way of extracting the eye color of a valid passport.
+This is why earlier we were mentioning this sort of `Passport` representation:

 ```haskell
 data Passport = Passport